 Louisville Kentucky Chapter 13 • 341 Confirmation Hearing

-Some of the questions they ask at a 341 hearing are as follows:
+Some of the questions they ask at a 341 meeting of creditors are as follows:

-- Do you make enough income to afford the payments included in Chapter 13 plan and as required by the bankruptcy laws?
+- Do you make enough income to afford the payments included in the Chapter 13 plan, as required by bankruptcy law?